garylirocks/quickrefs/microsoft-entra-id.markdown

 - "Global Administrator" role assigned **permanently** in PIM
 - Should be **cloud-only**, uses the `*.onmicrosoft.com` domain
 - Not federated or synchronized from on-prem environments
-  - Azure AD prevents the last Global Administrator account from being deleted, but it doesn't prevent the account from being deleted or disabled on-premises
+  - Entra prevents the last Global Administrator account from being deleted, but it doesn't prevent the account from being deleted or disabled on-premises
 - Trigger alerts whenever an emergence accounts sign in, use a KQL query like:
   ```kusto
   SigninLogs